The first month of the winter,

 Heat index

-Note: The heat index, also known as 'apparent temperature', 'real feel', 'felt air temperature', or 'feels like', is a measure that combines air temperature and relative humidity into a single value that indicates how hot the weather feels.
-This effect is subjective, depending on the activity and individual's heat perception influenced by various reasons (metabolic differences, clothing, wind).
-Be aware that direct exposure to sunlight increases heat impact and may raise the heat index by up to 15 Fahrenheit (8 Celsius) degrees.
-Heat index values are particularly important for children.
-Children are often less aware of the need to rest and re-hydrate.
-Thirst is a late sign of dehydration - it is vital to remain hydrated, particularly during prolonged physical activities.
+Note: The heat index, also known as 'real feel' or 'felt air temperature', unifies temperature and humidity readings to offer a comprehensive feel of warmth.
+This impact is subjective, influenced by the person's physical activity and individual heat perception, affected by factors including wind, attire, and metabolic differences.
+Being under direct sunshine can magnify the heat experience, possibly pushing up the heat index by 15 Fahrenheit (8 Celsius) degrees.
+Heat index values hold particular significance for children.
+Children often do not understand the need to rest and hydrate.
+Thirst is a late manifestation of dehydration - therefore, it is essential to stay hydrated, particularly during prolonged physical activities.

 Humidity

-In June, the average relative humidity in Manaus is 83%.
+The average relative humidity in June in Manaus is 83%.

 Rainfall